 Most of them have the same characteristics: whitewashed façade topped by a curved pediment divided by “S” at the ends and a cross at its center.
 Today they have been renovated by replacing their old wooden doors with glazed lattice-work that reveal their interior, placing panels of tiled history that recall images of the Passion of Christ.
 They stand out slightly from the walls of the façades of the houses, although in this case they were built with the same simple materials and whitewashed.
 The most striking (three of the five) reproduce neoclassical forms around a high doorway, topped by a semicircular arch and framed in false pilasters that simulate supporting an entablature of different cornices on which lateral acroteras stand out, and in the center a pediment with the cross.
 The originals also kept a very simple interior, without decoration.
 The other two are smaller and do not protrude from their façades (these are those of the Santa María del Castillo Church and that of Avenida Ramón y Cajal).

-This route begins with the “paso” that is closest to the Tourist Office, and ends with the one that is in an area close to restaurants and leisure or cultural places.
+This route begins with the “paso” that is closest to the Tourism Information Office, and ends with the one that is in an area close to restaurants and leisure or cultural places.
 In this way, the different attractions of Olivenza (its churches, museums, etc.) can also be visited.